Interpreting the strong clustering of ultra-diffuse galaxies by halo spin bias: Discussion

 Physically, unbound particles, which typically possess higher velocities than their bound counterparts, contribute significantly to a halo's total angular momentum.
 Furthermore, halos with a higher fraction of unbound particles, which usually show larger disparity between $\lambda_{\rm a}$ and $\lambda_{\rm b}$, are predominantly located in denser regions, as shown in Fig.~\ref{fig:Spin_compare}.
 This is consistent with the understanding that the unbound-particle fraction is influenced by the tidal field \citep{wangGalaxyClusteringProjected2011}: stronger tidal forces in denser environments promote tangential accretion and enhance particle acceleration \citep{Shi2015FlowPatternsaround}, thereby increasing both the unbound fraction and the overall halo spin.
 Consequently, spin measurements that include unbound particles ($\lambda_{\rm a}$) are elevated in such regions.
 This trend is particularly significant for low-mass halos which are more susceptible to environmental tidal influences.

 As suggested in \citealt{tucciPhysicalOriginsLowmass2021}, the splashback halos are a key population, driving the low-mass spin bias.
 To assess the specific contribution of splashback halos to the spin bias discrepancy, we have repeated our analysis without removing them.
 We find that the spin bias for $\lambda_{\text{a}}$ remains more or less the same as that excluding splashback halos.
 For $\lambda_{\text{b}}$, however, the crossover mass decreases slightly, consistent with the trend reported by \citet{tucciPhysicalOriginsLowmass2021}.
 This indicates that, while splashback halos can induce the inversion of the spin bias measured with $\lambda_{\text{b}}$ at low masses, they make only a negligible contribution to the strong spin bias estimated using $\lambda_{\text{a}}$.
 Therefore, when splashback halos are removed to mimic the exclusion of red, high-S\'{e}rsic galaxies in the observational sample, the remaining spin bias is still strong enough to account for the clustering of UDGs.
 In other words, splashback halos are not the primary source for the unbound particles responsible for the enhanced spin and, consequently, for the strong clustering of UDGs.
-The origin of these unbound particles may instead be linked to a massive companion \citep{wangDistributionEjectedSubhaloes2009} or the large-scale tidal environment \citep{lacernaNatureAssemblyBias2012, mansfieldThreeCausesLowmass2020}.